davekinkead/thesis/paper.coffee.md

 ## Introduction

 There are many ways one might justify democracy [^definitions].
-A common approach is to point to the desirable outcomes that democratic procedures bring about.
+One common approach is to point to the desirable outcomes that democratic procedures bring about.
 Democracy in this light leads to good policy.

 Sometimes the desirability of these outcomes is judged according to some independent criteria.
 According to these accounts, there is some external standard for measuring the quality of a decision.
 Epistemic accounts of democracy like Condorcet's Jury Theorem [@condorcet] or David Estund's Epistemic Proceduralism [@estlund] are like this.
-Truth exists independently of our beliefs and democratic processes track the truth, so this gives us reason to value democracy.
+Truth exists independently of our beliefs; democratic processes track the truth; so this gives us reason to value democracy.

 Other times, we might judge the quality of democratic outcomes against some agent relative criteria.
 Rather than rely on something external, the desirability of a particular result is assessed against some internal standard.
 It isn't the collective decisions of democracy that matter _per se_ but how those collective decisions correspond with individual choices.
 We see this in utilitarian justifications of democracy where majority voting maximizes the expected utility of voter preferences [@rae].
 But one needn't be a utilitarian to employ such an approach - @rousseau for example, argued that majority rule realises the general will of the people and this gives us reasons value it.

-And for others still, it is not the content of democratic decision making that matters so much as the effects that democratic processes have on the participants.
+And for others still, it is not the particular content of democratic decision making that matters so much as the effects that democratic processes have on the participants.
+Democracy changes people.
 This is what @mill had in mind when he argued that democracy transforms the moral character of its participants.
 Democratic participation makes good citizens.

-Call these accounts of democracy _consequentialist_ [^consequentialist].
+Call these accounts of democracy _instrumental_ [^instrumental].

 [^definitions]: The term justification has been used in a variety of ways within political theory.
 Sometimes it is used normatively to describe the content of reasons that might _legitimate_ democratic authority.
 Other times it is used descriptively to to describe the giving of such reasons.
 In this paper I use _justifications of democracy_ and _accounts of democracy_ synonymously to mean any normative theory of democracy's value.

-[^consequentialist]: Of course not all accounts of democracy are consequentialist.
+[^instrumental]: Of course not all accounts of democracy are instrumental.
 Some times democracy is justified intrinsically by appealing to substantive ideals like equality or justice.
-Unless explicitly stated, _democracy_ in this paper refers exclusively those consequentialist conceptions where outcomes do the normative of explaining democracy's value.
+Unless explicitly stated, _democracy_ in this paper refers exclusively those instrumental conceptions where outcomes do the normative of explaining democracy's value.

   * * *